 Despite its futuristic shape, the house incorporates plenty of historic elements — including sliding bedroom doors imported from India that date back to the mid-1600s, two steel mooring buoys salvaged from WWI ships, and exterior wood siding from the 1800s.

-Celebrating both the past and the future in a most unique way, this spectacular home is now on the market with a $9,950,000 price tag (Lisa Squires with the Sun Valley office of Coldwell Banker Distinctive Properties has the listing).
+Celebrating both the past and the future in a most unique way, this spectacular home was first brought to market back in July with a $9,950,000 price tag (Lisa Squires with the Sun Valley office of Coldwell Banker Distinctive Properties had the listing).

 The home has warm interiors that combine vintage elements with exposed concrete